essence-lai/keelaLogin/README.md

 <h5>Testing is also very important, so I would implement some unit tests via JEST.</h5>

-<h5>I would also improve the could to utilize more of React Component Design Pattern,
+<h5>I would also improve the code structure to utilize more of React Component Design Pattern,
-many of the components were reasoned and can be refactored to have more beautiful code.
+many of the components were reused and can be refactored.
 </h5>